tir38/slotCarLayoutTool/README.md

     5 = right turn, larger radius

 4. If you make a mistake, you can remove the last piece by entering '6'.
+5. You can insert a piece in the middle by pressing '7', selecting the point on the map you want to insert.
+6. The insert point will become green.
+Here you can choose to insert any piece like above (1-5), or you can cancel the insert.
-5. Keep adding track until you are finished.
-At any time you can save your track to a .png by pressing '7'
+7. Keep adding track until you are finished.
+At any time you can save your track to a .png by pressing '8'
-6. At any time, you can exit the function by pressing '8'.
+8. At any time, you can exit the function by pressing '9'.

 Notes: